jakobkmar/SimpleKotlinMail/guide/docs/tls.md

 # TLS

 TLS ([Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security)) allows you to secure the Simple Mail Transfer Protocol.

+**You probably want to [let your proxy handle TLS](https://docs.nginx.com/nginx/admin-guide/mail-proxy/mail-proxy/), this guide is for TLS in tests.**

 ## TLSContext (SSLContext)